-Fire doors that have been fitted with selfclosing devices should be labelled 'Fire door - keep shut' (Figure 62) on both sides.
-Fireresisting doors to cupboards, stores and service ducts that are not self-closing because they are routinely kept locked should be labelled 'Fire door - keep locked' on the outside.
+Fire doors that have been fitted with self-closing devices should be labelled 'Fire door - keep shut' on both sides (Figure 60).
+Fire resisting doors to cupboards, stores and service ducts that are not self-closing because they are routinely kept locked should be labelled 'Fire door - keep locked' on the outside.